aMoss5150/auralfy/Readme1.md

 ## Particle effects

 The particles utilized for background mood setting are from react-particles-webgl npm package.
 The package is, "A 2D/3D particle library built with React, Three.js and WebGL."
 The abstraction afforded by this package was incredibly helpful in adding another level of immersion to the app.
-The controls are also what allowed me to be able to create custom build particle "scenes"
+The controls are also what allowed me to be able to create custom built particle "scenes" for the app.
+For the full screen visualizer, particle controls are tied to the "audio features" of the song in the play context.
+Color, size, line connectivity, rotation, movement are all parameters that are adjusted dynamically by audio features values to create a unique landscape for each song.

 ![](assets/sXc6.jpg)